Oleksandr-Zhabenko/keter-rate-limiting-plugin/README.md

 ### Using the Convenient API

-The `CacheWithZone` module provides helpers that automatically compose cache keys from the algorithm, zone, and user key, simplifying common use cases.
+The `CacheWithZone` module provides helpers that automatically compose cache keys from the algorithm, zone, and user key, simplifying common use cases while leveraging efficient HashMap-based zone lookups.

 ```haskell
 import Keter.RateLimiter.Cache